 The symptoms of PTSD may seem daunting and endless, but there is help.
 If you or someone you love is experiencing PTSD, talk to your doctor about possible treatment through different types of talk therapy including prolonged exposure, cognitive processing, eye movement desensitization and reprocessing, and stress inoculation training.
 Medications to increase the levels of certain chemicals in your brain to make you feel better are also a treatment option, however, medication alone will not treat PTSD.
 Medication along with therapy to treat the underlying causes can help treat PTSD.

 A diagnosis of PTSD can be hard to come by.
-Talk to your doctor or visit one of our Intrepid Spirit Centers for help.
+Talk to your doctor if you think you might be showing symptoms.
 You can also lend a hand so others can find help by raising awareness about PTSD.
 Sign the Raise PTSD Awareness Pledge and spread the word.